jperusse/pytest_workshop/README.rst

-        1.5 Provide a function to compute the average of an iterable 1.5.1 Gets two optional upper and lower thresholds to remove outliers 1.5.2 The optional thresholds includes equality (use <= and >=)
+        1.5 Provide a function to compute the average of an iterable 1.5.1 Gets two optional upper and lower thresholds to remove outliers 1.5.2 The optional thresholds includes equality (use <= and >=) 1.5.3 Raise ValueError if the list is empty

 Instructions
 ------------